How we deliver

 General Manager: Michael Crowley

-Roles and responsibilities: The Research, Development and Innovation team develops and implements cutting-edge strategies to increase the profitability and sustainability of the red meat industry.
+Roles and responsibilities: The Research, Development and Adoption team delivers research, development and adoption activities, both on- and off-farm.
+These activities serve to boost the productivity, sustainability and profitability of the Australian red meat industry.
+The scope of work within the team includes:

 Subsidiary Company: MLA Donor Company (MDC)